swimos/swim-cellular/README.md

 # Swim Cellular Network Simulator

-A tutorial application for teaching core Swim concepts.
 See a hosted version of this app running at [https://cellular.swim.services](https://cellular.swim.services).

+This is as an example of how to use Swim to connecto to a Pulsar Broker and feed the messages to Web Agents.
+- The `SitePulsarProducer` generates messages to a topic on a Pulsar broker.
+- The `SitePulsarAgent` consumes the messages from the topic on a Pulsar broker, parses the message and sends it to the `ENodeBAgent`

 ## Getting Started